BitcoinDesign/Guide/guide/payments/request.md

 When a user requests bitcoin, there are three general ways in which this can be done:

-- Single-use payment requests, for one-time and in-person payments
+- Single-use payment requests
-- Reusable payment requests, for receiving recurring payments
+- Reusable payment requests
-- Withdraw requests, when a pull payment is required such as refunding someone
+- Withdraw requests

 <div class="image-slide-gallery">